 This is a continuation of part 2 on the use mordants in natural dyeing.
 In this part I am focusing the use chrome and copper.
 Part 1 of the post on the use of mordants like alum, iron and tin are here Mordant in natural dyeing (part 1)

 It is normally used to sadden the colour turning blue to green.
 Use after bath mordant with alum so as to adjust the colour to ones liking.
-It can also be use as pre bath which is before the fabric goes in the dye bath.
+It can also be used as pre-bath which is before the fabric goes in the dye bath.
 By using with citric acid it will increase in uptake of dye.
-It does not make protein fibres feel more harsh like iron.
+It does not make protein fibres feel harsher like iron.

 Again it creates sulfuric acid when heated with water.
-So always heat in well ventilated area and lid.
-Always use gloves and use utensils when handling cooper.
+So always heat in well-ventilated area and lid.
+Always use gloves and use utensils when handling copper.

-The colours create with cooper are less light fast compare to alum.
-Meaning the colour fade less when wash and rinse.
+The colours create with copper are less lightfast compared to alum.
+Meaning the colour fade less when to wash and rinse.

 Chrome is quite toxic as it can cause dermatitis and carcinogenic.
-However, it is still not very clear how carcinogenic it is and it’s use on synthetic dyes today.
-I would just it with caution, like one does with synthetic dyes.
-Mask and gloves in an open air environment.
+However, it is still not very clear how carcinogenic it is and it’s also used on synthetic dyes today.
+I would just it with caution like one does with synthetic dyes.
+Mask and gloves in an open-air environment.

 Always pour mordant treated dye bath water into sewer or wastewater that will be treated and not into waterway or storm drain.

 As always separate your dye pots from cooking never use them for cooking again.

 Always clean the dye pot (whatever it is made of ceramic, aluminium or other types of metal) properly after using a mineral mordant as one wouldn’t like an explosion to happen the next time you start using the dye pot again wouldn’t you?